 - People, who maneuver unsafe left turns, pose greater threats to the oncoming traffic.
-Most of the time, such traffic violations create left-turn t bone accidents or may lead to multiple vehicle crashes.
+Most of the time, such traffic violations create left-turn t bone accidents or may lead to multiple-vehicle crashes.

-- In parking lots, when a driver backs out a vehicle without warning, he can impact other cars on the road.
+- In parking lots, when a driver backs out of a vehicle without warning, he can impact other cars on the road.

 How can you prove liability in T-bone car accidents?

 Proving liability becomes a tough task when each person involved starts blaming the other.
-Only based on the statements of the witnesses, reliability of the statements given by those who are involved in the crash, and various pieces of evidence available, the liability can be determined.
+Only based on the statements of the witnesses, the reliability of the statements given by those who are involved in the crash, and various pieces of evidence available, the liability can be determined.